Judith Maro: Career

 The couple lived on Tyneside, before moving to the Llŷn Peninsula in North West Wales in 1949.
 She taught Hebrew to immigrants in the early years of Israel during the early 1950s.

-In Wales, Maro embraced herself in the country's culture and identified with it, and learnt Welsh.
+In Wales, Maro immersed herself in the country's culture and identified with it, and learnt Welsh.
 She found the landscape of Snowdonia similar to that of her homeland in Biblical toponymy.
 She assumed the pen name Judith Maro and converted to the Roman Catholic faith.
 She began writing in Welsh and insisted that all of her works must be translated into the language before appearing in English.
 In 1971, she wrote about Hebrew in Adfer yr Hebraeg (The Revival of Hebrew).
 Maro wrote her autobiography Atgofion Haganah (English: Haganah Memories) in 1972, and remembered her experiences of Wales in the novel Y Porth nid n Angof (later republished as The Remembered Gate) in 1974.
 That same year, Maro published a collection of English publications and Welsh periodicals from 1959 to 1974 on the similarities between Israel and Wales and called it Hen Wlad Newydd.

 She also wrote articles and reviews for Jewish Quarterly, worked with various broadsheet newspapers published in the United Kingdom and broadcast for the BBC World Service.
 In 1986, Maro wrote the novel Y Carlwm, which was translated into English as The Stoat by Y Lolfa in 2009, in response to the Gaza War.
 The novel was positively received by WalesOnline.
 Extracts from her work were published in an anthology called The Chosen People: Wales and the Jews that was compiled by Grahame Davies in 2002.